 - Using a dual agent can streamline the transaction.
 Many agents feel that when a buyer and seller are both working with the same agent, forms and documents can be prepared and signed more quickly, and offers and counteroffers can be communicated more quickly.
-In California, what ordinarily happens in a home sale transaction is that a buyer will prepare an offer, with the help of the buyer’s agent.
-The buyer’s agent will then send this document to the seller’s agent, who will then share it with the seller.
+In California, what ordinarily happens in a home sale transaction is that a buyer will prepare an offer, with the help of the buyer's agent.
+The buyer's agent will then send this document to the seller's agent, who will share it with the seller.
 When you take out one of the middlemen, communication is faster and more efficient.

-- Buyers may have more negotiating power when using a dual agent.
+- Buyers might have more negotiating power when using a dual agent.
 That's because the dual agent can help the buyer craft an offer that will be attractive to the seller.
 This is particularly advantageous when multiple buyers place multiple offers on a property.

 - Dual agency within one brokerage office can ease communications.
 In a situation where both the seller's agent and the buyer's agent work for the same real estate brokerage firm but the buyer and the seller work with different agents, the two agents can efficiently negotiate, communicate, and leverage their preexisting relationship while separately advancing the interests of their separate clients.